a fable by Joe Beine

 Eden knew that working on their movie was how they were quietly dealing with the turmoil around them, all the anger and guns and crazy weather.

-Were making something about returning balance to the world, boyfriend said.
+Were making something about returning balance to the world, Gabriel said.
 Well dream about it, then put our dream into our film, and then it will happen.

 Eden wished it was really that easy.
-She wanted to cry, but just sitting next to boyfriend made her feel a little better.
-She turned the TV off from the remote, then leaned into boyfriend.
+She wanted to cry, but just sitting next to Gabriel made her feel a little better.
+She turned the TV off from the remote, then leaned into Gabriel.
 She felt content.
-She would leave her hair alone for a while and maybe wear lots of different hats until it got longer, even though boyfriend was always hiding them.
+She would leave her hair alone for a while and maybe wear lots of different hats until it got longer, even though Gabriel was always hiding them.

 After a while the cats and people started to blur together, and soon no one could remember who came first or which was which.
-They still had differencesdark panthers, solitary tigers, strong mountain lions, feminine snow leopards, and many othersbut no one seemed to care.
-They celebrated the richness this variety brought to their lives instead of fearing the differences like they used to.
+They still had differencesdark panthers, solitary tigers, strong mountain lions, graceful snow leopardsbut no one seemed to care.
+They celebrated the richness this variety brought to their lives instead of fearing the differences like they did in the past.

-Eden drew her character and the mountain lion curled up like before, but it was difficult to tell which was human, which was animal.
-She gave her character snow leopard features to appease boyfriend since he thought she looked like one.
+Eden was sitting in her bay window cocoon, her sketchbook propped against her legs.
+Her hair was still dark and she was no longer wearing the hats.
+She drew her character and the mountain lion curled up like before, but it was difficult to tell which was human, which was animal.
+She gave her character snow leopard features to appease Gabriel.

-I think youre slowly turning into a cat, boyfriend said.
+I think youre slowly turning into a cat, he said.
 Just like in our movie.

-Eden glanced at boyfriend, saw him gazing back at her.
-They decided to swap.
+Gabriel said, Lets swap.
 He started going through her sketchbooks and she read over the final draft of his screenplay.
 They were in sync.
-Eden smiled.
-Boyfriend smiled.
+They shared a smile.
 Eden felt elated but sleepy.
-Yawning, she slipped out of her bay window cocoon and followed boyfriend to her other cocoon down the hall.
+Yawning, she slipped out of her bay window cocoon and led Gabriel to her other cocoon down the hall.
 She dreamed of anime butterflies.